tomsun/gittail/README.md

 If you've downloaded the source repository, run "git submodule update --init" to fetch the dependencies.

-GitTail uses SSH to execute "git log" on a remote server to gather data.
-Hence you need to set up key based SSH authentication to avoid password prompts.

 Alter config.py to suit your needs.
 Or create a custom config file and load it via the -c option.
 Configure the path for at least one Git repository.

+GitTail uses SSH to execute "git log" on a remote server to gather data.
+Hence you need to set up key based SSH authentication for all SSH hosts you've asked GitTail to watch, to avoid repeated password prompts.

 Follow the platform specific instructions below.